• Skip to primary navigation

 Day 2 – Experience Jasper From Above

-After a relaxing lunch, next on the itinerary is a visit to the Jasper SkyTram.
+After a relaxing lunch, next on the itinerary is a visit to the Jasper SkyTram (opening spring 2025).
 This is one of the most popular activities in Jasper National Park, and it’s easy to see why.
 Found just minutes from town, experience the sensation of being whisked above the mountains for a panoramic view of Jasper and the encompassing area.
-As the Jasper SkyTram is the highest and longest aerial tramway in Canada, you’ll travel to over 2,200 metres above sea level for some of the best views in the country.

 See Jasper from above by taking the Jasper SkyTram above the clouds